THUNAME/SPADE/readme.md

 #### Acquisition Method

 If you need to obtain the data, please send an email to [blindreviewanon@163.com] using your academic institution email.
-The email subject should indicate: ServiceSeer [Dataset] Application for Academic Use - [Applicant's Name] - [Affiliated Institution].
+The email subject should indicate: SPADE [Dataset] Application for Academic Use - [Applicant's Name] - [Affiliated Institution].
 The content of the email should include the following information:

 -   Applicant's name, affiliated academic institution, and title/identity (such as graduate student, researcher, etc.).
 -   Specific research project name, research purpose, and brief content for which the data is planned to be used.